- Bacopa Monnieri shown to enhance cognition

 Also know simply as (MCT), and are basically 3 fatty acids that are found in foods that are high in fat such as Coconut Oil, and is believed to help suppress your appetite.
 For this reason, Terry Crews often consumes a spoon full of Coconut Oil to help him with intermittent fasting.

 However, this hasn’t shown to be very beneficial to your cognition – meaning it’s not necessary in Performix TCP.

 Simply put, Caffeine and L-Theanine form what’s known a ‘smart-caffeine’ when consumed together – this is believed to improve your focus, which is useful in a Nootropic.

-However, Performix TCP contains 175mg Caffeine - which is a big dosage for a Nootropic (it's about 1 cup of coffee).
+However, Performix TCP contains 175mg Caffeine – which is a big dosage for a Nootropic.
+We prefer nootropics with a lower dosage of Caffeine at around 75-100mg per serving to ensure you stay safe from jittery side effects.

 We’ve mentioned that stimulants aren’t needed in Nootropics – well, Theacrine is another stimulant.
 This only raises your risk of suffering from jitters and energy crashes here – meaning it’s not necessary either.